0800 043 0020

 6. Is my Bike covered whilst I am Cycle Touring?

-We do not cover any Activity Equipment whilst it is in use, owned or hired.
-However, we do offer cover for Owned Activity Equipment cover up to £1,500 (single article/pair/set limit: £750) or Hired Activity Equipment cover up to £750 (single article/pair / set limit £500) whilst your bike is in transit or locked storage for any accidental damage, loss or theft.
+We do not cover any Activity Equipment while it is in use, owned, or hired.
+However, we do offer cover for Owned Activity Equipment up to £1,500 (single article/pair/set limit: £750) or Hired Activity Equipment up to £750 (single article/pair / set limit £500) whilst your bike is in transit or locked storage for any accidental damage, loss, or theft.

 This is based on a wear, tear and deprecation deduction; find out more in the Policy Wording.